Sheratan095/ft_irc/Notes.md

 Poll failed (error cause unavailable)
 Server destroyed.

+IF A CLIENT IS A BOT, IT HAS A USAGE property

 DONE able the quit also if not registered

 DONE add a kick reason